lzdrojewski/cat_herder/README.md

 - Attract and retain world-class talent.
 That's you.
 - Assure the growth and development of individuals and teams.
 - Represent our team up and out.
-- Help Jack Henry with processes and structure so that we have a scalable, effective, and efficient organization.
+- Help the company with processes and structure so that we have a scalable, effective, and efficient organization.
 - Influence decisions.
 - Set context and expected business outcomes so that everyone can connect the dots on what Jack Henry needs, understand why/what the priorities are, and what needs to get done.
 - Foster and nurture ownership, whereby everyone is a business owner by developing guiding principles to simplify and decentralize decision-making.
 - Help people to develop secondary relationships.
-- Help to develop Jack Henry's Engineering brand.
-- Assure we're all delivering business value that meets or exceeds Jack Henry's goals.
+- Assure we're all delivering business value that meets or exceeds goals.
 - Create more leaders, not more followers, while setting these leaders up to succeed.

 ## What a Great Culture Looks Like to Me